Anton Raphael Mengs: Career

-On two occasions he accepted invitations from Charles III of Spain to go to Madrid.
-There he produced some of his best work, most notably the ceiling of the banqueting hall of the Royal Palace of Madrid, the subject of which was the Triumph of Trajan and the Temple of Glory.
-After the completion of this work in 1777, Mengs returned to Rome, where he died two years later, in poor circumstances, leaving twenty children, seven of whom were pensioned by the king of Spain.
-His portraits and self-portraits recall an attention to detail and insight often lost in his grander paintings.
+His portraits and self-portraits show an attention to detail and insight often lost in his grander paintings.
 His closeness to Johann Joachim Winckelmann has enhanced his historical importance.
 Mengs came to share Winckelmann's enthusiasm for classical antiquity, and worked to establish the dominance of Neoclassical painting over the then popular Rococo style.
 At the same time, however, the influence of the Roman Baroque remained strong in his work, particularly in his religious paintings.
 He would have fancied himself the first neoclassicist, while, in fact, he may be the last flicker of Baroque art.
 Rudolf Wittkower wrote: "In the last analysis, he is as much an end as a beginning".
 Goethe regretted that "so much learning should have been allied to a total want of initiative and poverty of invention, and embodied with a strained and artificial mannerism."